-It might come as news that more than a few crimes have happened to passengers and crew members while travelling aboard big cruise ships.
+It might come as news that more than a few crimes have happened to passengers and crew members while traveling aboard big cruise ships.
 According to Univision’s article, of the 959 crimes reported to the FBI by cruises, only 31 of them were publicized.
 Because cruises are forced to investigate and solve a crime in the country closest to which the incident occurred (along with the help of the authorities of said country), most cases are simply dismissed or unfair agreements are reached to circumvent the bureaucracy of such investigations in foreign countries.

 In Ecuador in general, and specifically on our Galapagos expedition vessels, we pride ourselves in working with the most trustworthy teams.
 Our crews have been working together for many years and the intimate atmospheres aboard our ships have been a safe space for many friends and families that have shared their time with us.
 Aboard our ships, we actually don’t give our guests keys to their rooms so that they can move around the vessel freely, as if they were in their own house!